Please note:

 Graduate opportunities

-Graduates are prepared for entry level positions with human resource departments, community organizations, private practices, learning institutions, government departments and consulting firms.
+Graduates of this program are prepared for entry level positions with human resource departments, community organizations, private practices, learning institutions, government departments and consulting firms.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: https://www.jobbank.gc.ca/home